First Generation College Student Network

 On-Campus:

-- United Way Benefits Hub (ARC): Through a partnership with the United Way Benefits Hub, we provide students with resource connections, financial coaching, and public benefits enrollment.
+• Health & Wellness Resource Center (HaWRC): Through a partnership with the United Way Benefits Hub, we provide students with resource connections, financial coaching, and public benefits enrollment.
+We are located in the Activities & Resource Center (ARC) building.

-- Career Services Office: Here you can find on and off campus jobs.
-If you want someone to read over your resume or have a mock interview this is a place to go.
-They can also help you schedule classes and register for them.
+• Career Services: Here you can find on and off campus jobs.
+If you want someone to read over your resume or have a practice (“mock”) interview this is a place to go.

 Local: